raek/utf8-with-fallback/README.md

 # UTF-8 with Fallback

-Current version: v1.1.0
+Current version: v1.2.0

 ## What is this?

 Sometimes in protocols and formats such as IRC and bad HTML, pieces of text with different encoding are mixed in the same byte stream.
-This library provides charsets to the JVM platform that can understand both the UTF-8 and the ISO 8859-1 (or windows-1252) encodings and choose the one that makes most sense.
+This library provides charsets to the JVM platform that can understand both the UTF-8 and the ISO 8859-1, ISO 8859-51, or windows-1252 encodings and choose the one that makes most sense.

 ## How do I use it?

 This library integrates with the Java charset system.
-Wherever you would specify a charset, shuch as "UTF-8", you can also choose among one of the following charsets that this library provides:
+Wherever you would specify a charset, such as "UTF-8", you can also choose among one of the following charsets that this library provides:

 * "X-UTF-8_with_ISO-8859-1_fallback"
+* "X-UTF-8_with_ISO-8859-15_fallback"
 * "X-UTF-8_with_windows-1252_fallback"

 Note that these charsets can only be used for decoding.
 An example, using the first one to decode data from an InputStream: